widemangojutsu/sqlproject/README.md

 ## Results
-(fill in what you discovered this data could tell you and how you used the data to answer those questions)
+(fill in what you discovered this data could tell you and how you used the data to answer those questions) alot of missing data, so I had to use what was available based on PK's such as fvid (fullvisitorid) I shortened it to the first 6 digits.

 ## Challenges
 Alot of missing values in columns, not every visitor made a purchase. using fvid and productsku's really helped with that.